Understanding the Different Nursing Assessment Types

 • Admission assessment is highly crucial to record vital signs such as respiratory rates, heart rate, blood pressure, temperature, etc.

-• Such types of nursing assessments are helpful for assessing the bio-physiological condition of the patient and treating them accordingly.
+• Such types of nursing assessments help assess the patient's bio-physiological condition and treat them accordingly.

 Primary assessments: